 6 Facts About The Renal Diet Plan That You Should Know

 It is health that is real wealth and not pieces of gold and silver (By Mahatma Gandhi).
 Food plays a major role in the maintenance of health.
 Food is fuel for our body if you put the right kind of fuel this will on in a certain way and if you put the wrong fuel somehow it will manage.
 When you are diagnosed with CKD this food will make you feel better and protect your kidney from further damage if it is taken the correct way.
 Discussing your diet with a qualified dietitian can help to improve your blood results and slow down the progress of your kidney disease.
-Here I am going to discuss 6 facts of the renal diet plan that we keep in mind while planning a diet for CKD patients.
+Here I am going to discuss 6 facts of the renal diet plan that we keep in mind while planning a diet for CKD patient.

 Fluid